Architecture#

 C Consultant Report#

-The Part C subject report for architecture will be organised in the themes / elements of the project, furthermore, it will clearly explain the different available options and discuss the decision process and trade offs.
-Examples of how the Team KPIs and project beats have been used to inform the deign are also important.
-This is your main opportunity for written formative (in progress feedback from both your teacher and peers, so make the most of it 😊
+Your report must be organised as described below.
+Remember to describe how your Team KPIs and project beats have been used to inform the design.
+This is your main opportunity for written formative (in progress feedback from both your teacher and peers) so make the most of it 😊

 Report Structure: